Miloradović noble family: Middle Ages

 The progenitor of Hrabren-Miloradović family was Milorad Hrabren, chieftain of Vlachs from Donji Vlasi.
 Milorad lived in the second half of the 14th century.
 In 1416, his son, Stipan (Stjepan), is mentioned in appeal by Republic of Ragusa as a nobleman who fought in the Lower Neretva near Slivno along Petar Pavlović against Sandalj Hranić and his Ottoman allies, in a quarrel between two most powerful Bosnian magnate families at the time, the Pavlović's and the Hranić's.
-Stjepan Miloradović had three sons: Petar Stjepanović, first mentioned in 1473 and the last time in 1486; Radoja Stjepanović, who died between 1475–1477, and Vukić Stjepanović, who was mentioned for the last time in 1496.
+Stjepan Miloradović had three sons: Petar Stjepanović, first mentioned in 1473 and the last time in 1486; Radoja Stjepanović, who died between 1475 and 1477, and Vukić Stjepanović, who was mentioned for the last time in 1496.
 They had land possessions between Stolac and Mostar.

 Radimlja, near Stolac, was in their possession, and the famous graveyard with stećci there was most likely the clan's main burial ground, as a number of family members, at least five, have been buried there.
 There are epitaphs on five medieval stećak referring to the Miloradović family.